 Using the object model of Excel: Excel Object Model Overview.

 Customizing the UI of Excel, for example, by adding a custom tab to the Ribbon or creating your own actions pane: Office UI Customization.

-Using extended Excel objects provided by Visual Studio Tools for Office to perform tasks that are not possible by using the Excel object model (for example, hosting managed controls on documents and binding Excel controls to data by using the Windows Forms data binding model): Automating Excel by Using Extended Objects.
+Using extended Excel objects provided by Office development tools in Visual Studio to perform tasks that are not possible by using the Excel object model (for example, hosting managed controls on documents and binding Excel controls to data by using the Windows Forms data binding model): Automating Excel by Using Extended Objects.